morrownr/USB-WiFi/home/Compiling_the_Linux_Mainline_Kernel.md

 -----

+Step 6

-6. Now is the time to patch any files if you are going to test.
+Now is the time to patch any files if you are going to test.

 -----

+Step 7

-7. Compile the kernel:
+Compile the kernel:

 ```
 make -j$(nproc)